Stern v. Marshall: Opinion of the Court

 On June 23, 2011, the United States Supreme Court issued its opinion in the case (now styled Stern v.
 Marshall, no. 10-179).
 The majority of the Court held Congress cannot constitutionally authorize non-Article III bankruptcy judges to enter a final judgment on a state law counterclaim that is not resolved in the process of ruling on a creditor’s proof of claim.
-The four dissenting judges were of the opinion that such broad powers are necessary to implement legislative intent and authority under Article I and concerns about the reduced efficiency of the bankruptcy courts.
+The four dissenting judges argued that such broad powers are necessary to implement legislative intent and authority under Article I and concerns about the reduced efficiency of the bankruptcy courts.

 This decision effectively ended the case and let stand the decision that Smith's estate was not entitled to the money that had previously been awarded to her.

 Broader context

 The length of the proceedings led the Chief Justice to compare it to the infamous fictional lawsuit Jarndyce v Jarndyce in Charles Dickens's novel Bleak House, which dragged on for over a century and brought nothing but ruin to the parties.
 This dispute started around 1996.
 E. Pierce Marshall died in 2006, about a month after the Marshall v.
 Marshall decision, and Anna Nicole Smith died in 2007.
 However, litigation continued, with E. Pierce Marshall's widow Elaine and Smith's estate executor, Howard K. Stern, lawyer Philip W. Boesch Jr. representing Smith's minor daughter Dannielynn Birkhead and her father.
 Stern v.
 Marshall ended with a ruling against Anna Nicole Smith's estate.
 However, as of 2017, additional heirs of J. Howard Marshall were still contesting the estate in the Texas probate court, 22 years after his death.
 The litigation again made news when Judge Mike Wood recused himself that year, citing exhaustion from dealing with the case and the parties.
 Smith's bankruptcy case was finally closed on October 24, 2022, more than 25 years after it began.